genesiscommunitysuccess/docs/docs/04_web/02_web-components/01_form/13_stepper.md

 The index of each array element is related to the corresponding tab position.
 E.g.: index number 1 is related to the first tab of the stepper, index number 2 is related to the second tab of the stepper, etc.

 The corresponding tab will only allow the user to proceed to the next step when the field `isValid` receives a `true` value.
-You can define it as in the example above, or you can call a function to perform more complicated logic tests.
+You can define this as in the example above, or you can call a function to perform more complicated logic tests.

 ### Events